 Creative Director and brand designer with 12+ years of experience crafting brand systems and omnichannel strategy for mission-driven organizations.
 I translate complex, human stories into clear, compelling design across UX, visual identity, and campaigns, and am guided by a belief that creative work should build trust, drive impact, and responsibly shape the communities it reaches.

-The Lymphoma Research Foundation set out to evolve its brand to better reflect both its scientific leadership and its deep commitment to patients and community.
-As Associate Creative Director, I translated this vision into a cohesive brand system and multi-channel storytelling ecosystem, leading 10+ campaigns annually.
-I improved team workflows by introducing new systems for collaboration and led the reimagining of the Foundation’s support services network, launching the Lymphoma Resource Center as a more human, accessible resource for patients navigating complex care journeys.
+The Lymphoma Research Foundation set out to evolve its brand to better reflect both its scientific leadership and its commitment to patients and community.
+My initial challenge was to translate this vision into a cohesive brand system and multi-channel storytelling ecosystem, while refining and restructuring the brand guidelines to ensure they were practical, scalable, and could be applied consistently across teams and channels.

-I owned and executed the redesign of the Foundation’s highest-traffic web experiences, evolving both UX and UI to align with the new brand while simplifying navigation and creating a more intuitive, engaging user journey.
+Over the course of the year, I led creative direction across more than 10 integrated campaigns, including Blood Cancer Awareness Month (BCAM), the annual Gala, and a range of fundraising initiatives.
+I also led and executed a redesign of the Foundation’s highest-traffic web pages, and email templates, evolving both UX and UI to align with the new brand while simplifying navigation and creating a more intuitive and engaging user journey.

 See it live at lymphoma.org